powenn/AltServer-Linux-ShellScript/README.md

 # READ THIS

-This project will be deprecate soon
+This project might be deprecate in future

 Use this instead